Kikobeats/kikobeats.com/_posts/2019-24-03-culture-shipping.md

 * Less features.
 * Less options/preferences.
-* Less people and corporate structure (software is easy, people is hard).
+* Less people and corporate structure (software is easy, people are hard).
 * Less software (each line of code needs to be maintained).

 ## Be Yourself